Anti-de Sitter neutron stars in the theory of gravity with nonminimal derivative coupling: Introduction

 Our goal is to explore neutron star configurations with AdS asymptotic within the framework of the full theory (\ref{action1}) without imposing any restrictions on the parameters $\Lambda_0$ and $\alpha$.

 The paper is organized as follows.
 In Section \ref{sec2} we derive general equations describing an external and internal configuration of a neutron star in the theory of gravity with nonminimal derivative coupling.
 The external vacuum solution is analyzed in Section \ref{sec3}.
-A detail analysis of interior of the star and constructing of a complete solution joining internal and external configurations is provided in Section \ref{sec4}.
-Obtained results are summarized in Section \ref{sec5}.
+A detail analysis of interior of the star and constructing of a complete solution joining internal and external configurations is provided in Section \ref{sec4}. {In Section \ref{sec5} we discuss briefly the stability of neutron star configurations.} Obtained results are summarized in Section \ref{Summary}.